Daniel Ellsberg: Support for American whistleblowers

-Democracy Now! devoted a substantial portion of its program July 4, 2013, to "How the Pentagon Papers Came to be Published By the Beacon Press Told by Daniel Ellsberg & Others."
+Democracy Now! devoted a substantial portion of its July 4, 2013, program to "How the Pentagon Papers Came to be Published By the Beacon Press Told by Daniel Ellsberg & Others."
 Ellsberg said there are hundreds of public officials right now who know that the public is being lied to about Iran.
-They all took an oath to protect the Constitution of the United States, not the commander-in-chief, not superior officers.
 If they follow orders, they may become complicit in starting an unnecessary war.
-If they are faithful to their oath, they could prevent that war.
+If they are faithful to their oath to protect the Constitution of the United States, they could prevent that war.
 Exposing official lies could however carry a heavy personal cost as they could be imprisoned for unlawful disclosure of classified information.

-In 2012, Ellsberg became one of the co-founders of the Freedom of the Press Foundation.

-Ellsberg is a founding member of the Veteran Intelligence Professionals for Sanity.
-In September 2015 Ellsberg and 27 other members of VIPS steering group wrote a letter to the President challenging a recently published book, that claimed to rebut the report of the United States Senate Intelligence Committee on the Central Intelligence Agency's use of torture.
+In 2012, Ellsberg co-founded the Freedom of the Press Foundation.
+In September 2015, Ellsberg and 27 members of the Veteran Intelligence Professionals for Sanity steering group wrote a letter to the president challenging a recently published book that claimed to rebut the report of the United States Senate Intelligence Committee on the Central Intelligence Agency's use of torture.

-In December 2015, Ellsberg publicly supported the Tor anonymity network, referencing its utility for whistle blowing in general for the maintenance of democracy via the First Amendment.

 In 2020, Ellsberg testified in defense of Assange during Assange's extradition hearings.
-Ellsberg has spoken out vociferously against the threats to press freedom from such whistleblower prosecution.
+Ellsberg spoke out vociferously against the threats to press freedom from such whistleblower prosecution.

-In a December 2022 interview with the BBC News, Ellsberg said that had possession of all the Manning information before it came out in the press, and that he was given the leaked US diplomatic cables as a backup, by Assange.
+In a December 2022 interview with BBC News, Ellsberg said that he was given all of the Manning information before it came out in the press by Assange.